 Algebra, which is generalized arithmetic applied to unknown quantities.
 Students study the properties of math, non-decimal base numbers, powers of numbers, operations with exponents, square and cube roots, and powers of ten, including word problems.
 The Upper Elementary curriculum also includes studies with graphs, probability and statistics, algebraic expressions and equations, ratio, and rate and proportion.

 Geometry, including the history of Euclid and Pythagoras.
 Students study nomenclature and symbols, as well lines, polygons, circles, and measurement.
-Teachers lead the child to improve the reasoning process and understand relationships, so they can begin to calculate area, volume, and more.
+Guides lead the child to improve the reasoning process and understand relationships, so they can begin to calculate area, volume, and more.